OS-expected/EzGitDoc-documentation/docs/doc6_dev.md

 </p>

 <p align="justify">
   EzGitDoc designer logic is split into more than one script file to make it easier to understand, maintain and view it's source code for potential contributors or viewers.
-In this article, you will find out responsibilities for each script created in EzGitDoc.
+In this article, you will find out responsibilities for each script created for  EzGitDoc.
 </p>

 ### ezBtnController.js